Package Locations (and Abbreviations)

 Packages/Default

-;- shipped packages in lexicographical order;
+;- :shipped_package:shipped_packages: in lexicographical order;

-- installed packages in lexicographical order;
+- :installed_package:installed_packages: in lexicographical order;

-- all remaining user packages,
+- all remaining :user_package:user_packages:, except for

 Packages/User